pycom/pycom-documentation/content/datasheets/expansionboards/pytrack2.md

 ## Pinout

-The pinout of the Pytrack is available as a [PDF File]( /gitbook/assets/pytrack2-pinout.pdf)
+The pinout of the Pytrack is available as a [PDF File](/gitbook/assets/pytrack2-pinout.pdf)

 ![](/gitbook/assets/pytrack2-pinout.png)
 ## Notes

+### Antenna

+The Pytrack 2.0 X board has an internal GPS antenna built in.
+You can find it on the front side near the bottom, labelled `RFI1`.
+When you are not using the external antenna, remove the jumper labeled `AON`.
+If you want better reception and faster fix times, you can use the external GPS antenna with the Pytrack 2.0 X. The SMA connector on the side does **NOT** work with the LoRa or WiFi whip antennas you might already have!
+You can purchase the appropiate GPS antenna from our webshop [here](https://pycom.io/product/external-gps-antenna/).

 ### Battery Charger

 The board features a single cell Li-Ion/Li-Po charger.
 When the board is being powered via the micro USB connector, it will charge the battery (if connected).